Counselling Course Subject Degree GuideSee All Subject Degree Guides

 Upon graduation, students may decide to continue with their studies or to start their journey into the world of work as a graduate.
 Graduate employment is competitive but with good grades and experience – either from work placement and work experience or through the practical techniques learnt through the course – (Learn more – Is having a placement good for your degree).

-There are different counselling employment opportunities, from working within the government and NHS, to becoming freelance and working as a self-employed counsellor.
+There are different counselling employment opportunities, from working within the government and NHS to becoming freelance and working as a self-employed counsellor.
 Although it is important to bear in mind that individuals who seek self-employed counsellors would more likely appreciate a counsellor with experience, recommendations and qualifications.

 Will it help me get a job?

-Students with a counselling degree hold transferable skills such as research and communication, presentation, personal understanding, an ability to work with people in complex situations and maintain an empathetic mindset which are not only beneficial but vital to employment within this sector.
+Students with a counselling degree hold transferable skills such as research and communication, presentation, personal understanding, an ability to work with people in complex situations and maintain an empathetic mindset which is not only beneficial but vital to employment within this sector.

 What types of jobs can I get from studying Counselling?